lwshakib/book-library-management-api/README.md

 ### Production Considerations

 - Use a production MongoDB instance (MongoDB Atlas recommended)
-- Set up Redis for email queue (if using BullMQ)
 - Configure Gmail SMTP or other email service for email delivery
 - Set up proper logging and monitoring
 - Use environment-specific secrets (strong, random values)